RenauxNt/MLSD-InsightWellness-AI/README.md

 # InsightWellness AI

 InsightWellness AI is a project developed for the INFO9023 Machine Learning Systems Design course at ULiège, designed to put MLOps concepts into practice.
-It combines a Random Forest model that predicts a user's obesity level from lifestyle data.
+It combines a `HistGradientBoostingClassifier` model that predicts a user's obesity level from lifestyle data, a Streamlit dashboard for interactive use, and a multi-agent assistant that lets users ask follow-up questions about their predictions.

 ## Project Structure